yereverluvinunclebert/GDIP-Image-List/README.md

 Add a public or private variable to a module (BAS) in order to instantiate/create a new GDI+ image list instance.

-    Public gdipImageList As New cGdipImageList
+    Public thisImageList As New cGdipImageList

 Add a public variable to a module (BAS) to provide an instance counter for each usage of the class.